-G3.1 (a) A candidate for the degree of bachelor must have obtained a matriculation certificate or have obtained a National Senior Certificate endorsed to state that he or she has met the matriculation requirements or must have satisfied the first rec conditions for exemption from the matriculation requirements and obtained a certificate to that effect.
-700 st bachelor degree: minimum equirement admission to specific programmes/ courses diploma or certificate
+G3.1 A candidate for the degree of bachelor must have obtained a matriculation certificate or have obtained a National Senior Certificate endorsed to state that he or she has met the matriculation requirements or must have satisfied the conditions for exemption from the matriculation requirements and obtained a certificate to that effect.

-Council and Senate may, in addition prescribe, as a prerequisite for admission to any programme or course, the attaining of a specified standard in specified subjects at the matriculation or equivalent examination.
+Council and Senate may, in addition prescribe, as a prerequisite (b) for admission to any programme or course, the attaining of a specified standard in specified subjects at the matriculation or equivalent examination.
 (Where these have been prescribed, they are set out in the Admissions Policy).